Mouzayan/contributions-contract/README.md

 - The `Contribution` contract stores the addresses of users that donate as well as the amount of ETH they’ve donated.
-- It includes a function that will accept a wallet address and return the contributed amount of ETH that a wallet address has contributed to the `Contribution` contract.
+- It includes a function that will accept a wallet address and return the contributed amount of ETH that a wallet address has contributed to the contract
 - Unit testing